 As you can see in the photo, the Cragganmore’s color is a bit lighter than the Glenmorangie.
 But for all we know, that difference is down to some e-150 in the Q.R.
 On the nose, the Cragganmore is flatter, delivering more malt and less toffee-and-plum than the Q.R.
 Indeed, the Distiller’s Edition’s nose sits between that of the Glen 10 and the Quinta Ruban.
 It is more refined than the Glen 10…no graininess, no sting, with subtle hints of oak, red apple and mineral peat.
 But it is not as robust as the Quinta Ruban.

 On the palate, the Cragganmore is sweeter than you would expect given its nose—no toffee as in the Quinta Ruban, more syrupy.
-There is less oak to clean up and surprisingly little fruit.
-I was disappointed.
-Though the finish is smoother than the Quinta Ruban, the Quinta delivers more character with its heavier fruit presence and super-lively oak counterpoint.
+There is less oak to clean up and surprisingly little fruit, but more spice and herbal elements.
+Though the finish is smoother than the Quinta Ruban, the Quinta delivers more character with less syrupy presentation, a heavier fruit presence and super-lively oak counterpoint.
 A win to the Quinta Ruban.

 Glenmorangie Quinta Ruban Single Malt, 12 years, 46% ABV